How to Lay Self Binding Gravel Path

 An Overview - Self-Binding Gravel

-Steps to Self-Binding Gravel Path
+Steps To Self-Binding Gravel Path

 - Select a suitable location for the path and mark out the area using stakes and string.